 I believe that a good air purifier must do its primary job of cleaning the air – well.

 Everything else is more or less optional.
 From everything I’ve read about the 50250s – it would seem that it meets my main criterion amicably.

-Activated Carbon Filter – The Honeywell 50250s is equipped with a simple activated carbon filter that takes care of the odors, chemicals, gasses, and smoke.
+Activated Carbon Filter – The Honeywell 50250s is equipped with a simple activated carbon filter that takes care of the odors, chemicals, gasses, and smooke.
 This filter is a must-have for any purifier and does its job well.
-It is mentioned on several medical marijauna forums as one of the best air purifiers for weed smoke deodorization.
+It is mentioned on several medical marijuana forums as one of the best air purifiers for weed smoke deodorization.

 The replacement carbon filters are cheap and will cost you only about $7, but this filter must be changed every 3 months.

 TrueHEPA filter – The HEPA filter that comes with this unit is designed to filter out 99.97% of 0.3-micron particles and larger.
 This takes care of pollens, allergens, pet dander, and mold spores.

 The main advantage of this filter is that it needs to be replaced only once every 3 – 5 years, depending on the use.
 When the filter life indicator tells you that the filter is dirty, you just need to vacuum clean it which takes about 3 – 5 minutes.
 The replacement HEPA filter is also moderately-priced at around $50.